philamp/jellygrail/README.md

     - extract your local RAR downloads.
     - download and extract Real-Debrid torrents with RARs, it's just streamed and extracted on-the-fly.
   - With an optimized cache to mitigate real-debrid issues with ISO and RAR files (with my rclone_rd fork : https://github.com/philamp/rclone_jelly)
+> Note that:
-> Note that RAR on-the-fly extract only works with archive mode.
-Other modes are very rarely used anyway in this context.
+> RAR on-the-fly extract only works with "archive" mode (no compression actually used).
+Other modes are very rarely used in this context anyway.

 - ✨ Auto-organized TV shows and movies in a virtual folder:
   - Subtitle files renaming following standards as most as possible.